rwg1234/sticks/README.md

 ## Deployment

-To deploy, simply make the contents of the /www/ directory availible on any static web server.
+To deploy, simply make the contents of the /www/ directory available on any static web server.
 Note that the javascript will not work if you run it without a server, you need a server for phaser.js.
 If you want to test it without deploying anywhere, you can use `python -m http.server` or something similar.